 Using direct customer feedback from surveys is useful, but indirect customer feedback as mentioned can also be a vital tool for getting context.
 It also allows you to give customers options to reach out in ways they prefer, such as video feedback, social media direct messaging, review site comments and more.
 By using both indirect and direct feedback, you’re able to take action with full knowledge of customer motivations and emotion.

 How to improve customer experience

-It’s essential to understand your customers’ view of your brand and the moments that matter most to them.
-A consistent, day-to-day delivery on your brand promise is crucial to retaining customers and growing your base.
+It’s crucial to understand your customers’ view of your brand and the moments that matter most to them.
+A consistent, day-to-day delivery on your brand promise is crucial to retaining customers, cementing brand loyalty, and growing your base.

-Understanding which elements matter most to your customers helps you to prioritise action and investment.
-In any list of experience elements, there will be those that fall to the bottom.
+Understanding what elements are crucial to your customers helps you prioritise action and investment.
+In any list of experience elements, there will be ones that fall to the bottom.
 The key is to be sure that the lowest-performing elements are also the least important ones to your customers.
-That alignment – typically derived from key drivers – helps to keep the business focused and KPIs relevant.
+That alignment – typically derived from key drivers – helps keep the business focused and KPIs relevant.

 Your most unhappy customers are your greatest source of learning.

 – Bill Gates